KechrisLab/kechrislab.github.io/Research/index.md

 # RESEARCH

-We have several focus areas:
+Our group has several focus areas:
 * Analyzing transcription factor binding and miRNA data to study the regulation of transcription and post-transcriptional processing,
 * Examining the genetic and epigenetic factors controlling gene expression,
 * Exploring the metabolome and
 * Integrating multiple omics data.